 Productive things to do on your day off

-Sometimes when one thinks of self-care, they imagine a spa day with relaxing elevator music, a warm steamy sauna, and maybe a few slices of cucumber covering the eyes.
+When you think of self-care, you might imagine a spa day with relaxing elevator music, a warm steamy sauna, and maybe a few slices of cucumber covering your eyes.
 But sometimes the best self-care is lowering your blood pressure and heart rate a few notches by taking care of a few nagging tasks that have been hanging over your head for a while.

-Keeping your home pleasant to live in will have a positive impact on your wholistic wellness.
-Researchers have found that the act of cleaning can have a positive effect on an individual’s mental health, and another study, conducted at Indiana University, found that a clean home has a positive impact on people’s physical health.
+Keeping your home pleasant to live in has a positive impact on your holistic wellness.
+Researchers have found that the act of cleaning can have a positive effect on your mental health.
+Another study, from Indiana University, found that a clean home had a positive impact on people’s physical health.

 It doesn’t have to be the entire day, but deep cleaning a cluttered space in your apartment or focusing on some unfinished DIY projects around the house can make your space more restful.
-Overall, this will boost your mental wellbeing by giving you a space that you can truly relax in.
+Overall, this will boost your mental well-being by giving you a space where you can truly relax.

 If you’re someone who often feels overstimulated by mess and clutter, then maybe the best way to spend the day off is by dedicating it to being a productive day.
-Go grocery shopping so your fridge is filled with good food for the week, try a new recipe for your meal prep, deep clean the living room, or repot your plants.
+Go grocery shopping and fill your fridge with good food for the week, try a new recipe for your meal prep, deep clean the living room, or repot your plants.